KevGildea/KevGildea.github.io/_posts/2021-10-06-Kinematic-differential-equations.md

 I have impelemented Euler integration for both position and orientation of an object in a single function with intitial values, derivatives, end time, and time step as inputs (```EulerInt(A0,ω,r0,v,t_step,t_end)```).

-Note that for a valid rotation the rotation matrix must be 1) orthogonal and 2) have a detrminant of 1.
+Note that for a valid rotation the rotation matrix must be 1) orthogonal and 2) have a determinant of 1.
 However the Euler integration approach introduces error.

 <p align="center">
   <img src="/assets/images/Kinematic-Differential-Equations/fig3.png" width="1200">